pingcap/docs/dev/reference/best-practices/haproxy.md

 ## Basic features

--[High Availability](http://cbonte.github.io/haproxy-dconv/1.9/intro.html#3.3.4): HAProxy provides high availability with support for a graceful shutdown and a seamless switchover;
+- [High Availability](http://cbonte.github.io/haproxy-dconv/1.9/intro.html#3.3.4): HAProxy provides high availability with support for a graceful shutdown and a seamless switchover;
--[Load Balancing](http://cbonte.github.io/haproxy-dconv/1.9/configuration.html#4.2-balance): Two major proxy modes are supported: TCP, also known as layer 4, and HTTP, also known as layer 7.
+- [Load Balancing](http://cbonte.github.io/haproxy-dconv/1.9/configuration.html#4.2-balance): Two major proxy modes are supported: TCP, also known as layer 4, and HTTP, also known as layer 7.
 No less than 9 load balancing algorithms are supported, such as roundrobin, leastconn and random;
--[Health Check](http://cbonte.github.io/haproxy-dconv/1.9/configuration.html#5.2-check): HAProxy periodically checks the status of HTTP or TCP mode of the server;
+- [Health Check](http://cbonte.github.io/haproxy-dconv/1.9/configuration.html#5.2-check): HAProxy periodically checks the status of HTTP or TCP mode of the server;
--[Sticky Session](http://cbonte.github.io/haproxy-dconv/1.9/intro.html#3.3.6): HAProxy can stick a client to a specific server for the duration of a session when the application does not support sticky sessions;
+- [Sticky Session](http://cbonte.github.io/haproxy-dconv/1.9/intro.html#3.3.6): HAProxy can stick a client to a specific server for the duration of a session when the application does not support sticky sessions;
--[SSL](http://cbonte.github.io/haproxy-dconv/1.9/intro.Html#3.3.2): HTTPS communication and resolution are supported;
+- [SSL](http://cbonte.github.io/haproxy-dconv/1.9/intro.Html#3.3.2): HTTPS communication and resolution are supported;
--[Monitoring and Statistics](http://cbonte.github.io/haproxy-dconv/1.9/intro.html#3.3.3): Through the web page, you can monitor servers state and specific traffic information in real time.
+- [Monitoring and Statistics](http://cbonte.github.io/haproxy-dconv/1.9/intro.html#3.3.3): Through the web page, you can monitor servers state and specific traffic information in real time.

 ## Environment